 Reducing the Environmental Impact of Logistics in Japan

 Sharp observes a rule set forth in the Japanese Act on the Rational Use of Energy (Energy Conservation Act) that requires specified shippers to reduce energy intensity by 1% or greater per year.
 All Sharp Group companies in Japan are working to reduce the environmental impact and costs associated with logistics.

+In fiscal 2019, Sharp Group greenhouse gas (GHG) emissions from shipping activities in Japan were down 5% from the previous fiscal year to 18,000 tons CO2.
+For Sharp Corporation, energy intensity was improved by an average of 1% for the most recent five years (fiscal 2015 to 2019).
 Sharp is steadily implementing a modal shift*1, a change from conventional trucking to more environmentally friendly modes of transport, such as shipping (non-international coastal trading vessels) and rail (Japan Railways containers).
 And, by unloading imported goods at harbors chosen for their proximity to their main sales locations, Sharp is reducing re-transport between distribution centers.
 These efforts enable Sharp to reduce the environmental impact of its distribution activities.
 For shipments, Sharp has been certified with an Eco Rail Mark*2 by the Ministry of Land, Infrastructure, Transport, and Tourism and the Railway Freight Association.

 - *1 To shift freight transport from conventional trucking to more environmentally friendly modes of transport, such as rail and shipping.